dishig/Find-Alternate-Products/README.md

 _FindAlternateGroups()_ returns all the product alternate arrays having alternate options in size,  print or color.

-_FindAlternateGroups1_color()_ returns only those product alternate arrays that have options in color and print.
+_FindAlternateGroups_color()_ returns only those product alternate arrays that have options in color and print.